‘U of M Overview’ PowerPoint

 If you have any questions about using this PowerPoint, please contact Laura Johnson at firstname.lastname@example.org

-Points of Pride (PoP) is a print companion piece to the U of M presentation.
-It succinctly summarizes the main talking points of the PPT presentation in a convenient leave-behind booklet.
+Facts and Figures is a print companion piece to the U of M presentation.
+It succinctly summarizes important U of M facts and figures in a convenient, easy to print, leave-behind.

-Unlike the PowerPoint, the PoP booklet is not customizable with the exception of the addition of a unit-specific URL on the back cover.
+Unlike the PowerPoint, the handout is not customizable.
 As in the case of the PPT, this will also be updated annually by University Relations.

-Send an email to Anne McNamara firstname.lastname@example.org at Printing Services and reference the "Points of Pride booklet" in the subject line.
+Send an email to Anne McNamara email@example.com at Printing Services and reference the "Facts and Figures Handout" in the subject line.
 In your email request, please include the following:

 - Delivery location